vector-of-bool/pmm/README.md

 ## `DDS` PMM mode

 With `DDS`, PMM will automatically download and use `dds` to install dependencies.
-This will result in the generation of an `INDEX.lmi` file within the build directory that can be imported using the `libman` CMake module's `import_packages` function (currently available via CMakeCM).
+This will result in imported targets being defined that you can then link into your project.

 Calling `pmm(DDS)` multiple times is allowed: Each call will *append* to the set of installed dependencies rather than override it.